Ariocodes/Pong-Game/README.md

 # Pong-Game
-The old school pong game I made using the turtle library in python.
+The old-school pong game I made using the turtle library in python.